-The first two phases of Pay Restoration took place in 2021, with the final phase to be enacted in January 2023.
-This will allow us to place staff on the 2008 Pay Scales, effectively reversing previous pay cuts.
-This however, does not mean that staff are now on the same pay scales as their HSE colleagues.
-While Pay Restoration funding is much-appreciated, we, like all other Section 39 organisations, will face continuing challenges in recruitment and retention of staff until pay parity with HSE pay scales are restored.
+The final phase of pay restoration for our staff took place in January 2023.
+This placed staff back on the 2008 Pay Scales, effectively reversing previous pay cuts.
+While Pay Restoration funding is welcome, our staff continue to be on lower pay scales than their HSE and Section 38 colleagues.
+We, like all other Section 39 organisations, will face continuing challenges in recruitment and retention of staff until pay parity with HSE pay scales is restored.
+In that regard, both the Board and Management Team are actively advocating for pay parity on behalf of our staff at every opportunity.

-During 2021, we made a planning application to Wicklow County Council for a state of the art development in Kilcoole to deliver an expansion to our respite and Adult Day Services, while allowing the relocation of our administration staff from Newcastle Hospital.
-I want to thank the HSE for their support and funding in bringing this significant service development to this stage.
+St Catherine's Association secured planning permission for a state-of-the-art development in Kilcoole to deliver an expansion of our Respite Service and Adult Day Service, while allowing the relocation of our administrative staff from Newcastle Hospital.
+We continue to engage with the HSE and relevant agencies in respect of funding for this development and must express our sincere thanks for the support we have received to date in bringing this development to this stage.

-Despite the challenges of Covid the Directors on our Board and Board Sub-Committees continued to provide governance and oversight to the Association and I would like to thank each of them for their contribution during the year.
+The Directors on our Board and Board Sub Committees have continued to provide effective governance and oversight to the Association, and I would like to thank each of them for their contribution during the year.